lyzidiamond/lyzidiamond.github.com/_posts/2013-04-09-circumlocution.md

 > "I met this guy yesterday who had the most interesting job.
 He is a zoologist who focuses on birds!"
 > "You mean an ornithologist?"
-> "Right, and ornithologist.
+> "Right, an ornithologist.
 Anyway, he had the cutest accent..."

 This practice is common in university language courses, where students are instructed to speak only in their language of study and not to utter a word of English.
 In these cases, where students do not have a command of the vocabulary in the new language, the conversations tend to consist of talking _around_ the actual words in order to foster meaning.
 For example: